Rahul Sankrityayan: Russia and peasant movement activities

 Sankrityayan first visited Russia in 1935 where he spent a fortnight.
 He had hoped to visit the Russian Indologist, Fyodor Shcherbatskoy however the latter was based in Leningrad and Sankrityayan was not permitted to travel there.
 His next visit to Russia was in 1937 when he was invited by the Soviet Academy to teach Sanskrit at Leningrad University.
 During this time, he met Ellena Narvertovna Kozerovskaya and began to teach her Sanskrit.
 They soon developed a relationship and married on the 22nd of December 1937.
 Due to this marriage, he had to discard the robes of a Buddhist monk and instead became a lay Buddhist practitioner (Upāsaka).
 His son, Igor, was also born in 1938 in Russia.
 After returning from Russia in 1938, Sankrityayan rejoined the peasant movement and became a member of the Congress Socialist Party.
 He was also a founding member of the Bihar Communist Party.
 He was jailed for a few months for organising a Satyagraha at Amvari.
 In 1940, he presided over a peasant's meeting in Motihari and was rearrested for a provocative speech for which he spent two years in jail in Hazaribagh.
 During this period of imprisonment, he wrote several influential works including Volga Se Ganga, "Viśva kī rūprekhā" (Outline of the World), and "Vaijñānik bhautikvād" (Scientific Materialism), among others.

 After his eventual release, in his third stay in Russia from 1945 to 1947, Sankrityayan was invited to take up a professorship at Leningrad University.
-His expertise in Buddhology was highly regarded, as noted by Professor Stcherbatsky, who praised him as an authoritative figure in the subject.
+His expertise in Buddhology was highly regarded, as noted by Professor Shcherbatskoy, who praised him as an authoritative figure in the subject.
 During this period, Sankrityayan made numerous audio recordings of texts in Sanskrit and Prakrit.
 His family joined him in Leningrad, and he later documented his experiences in Russia in his work, "Rūs mẽ paccīs mās" (Twenty-five Months in Russia), published in 1951.
 Following India's independence in 1947, Sankrityayan returned to India a few days later on 17 August 1947.